RoniNiklas/randomreactprojs/README.md

 6. The app is then available in your browser under localhost:3000

 ## Docker
-1. Pull the image from (Docker Hub)[https://hub.docker.com/r/roniniklas/reactprojs]
+1. Pull the image from [Docker Hub](https://hub.docker.com/r/roniniklas/reactprojs) with

 docker pull roniniklas/reactprojs